tenzen-y/imperator/README.md

 [Here](https://github.com/tenzen-y/imperator/tree/master/examples) you will find some examples.

 ## Contribution
 Any contributions are welcome!
-Please take a look [CONTRIBUTING.md](./CONTRIBUTING.md) for developers.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md).